OpenDSA/OpenDSA/RST/en/Pointers/RefParam.rst

 ``B()`` adds 1 to its local ``worth`` copy, but when ``B()`` exits, ``worth`` is deallocated, so changing it was useless.
 The value of interest, `netWorth`, rests unchanged the whole time in A()'s local storage.
 A function can change its local copy of the value of interest, but that change is not reflected back in the original value.
 This is really just the old "independence" property of local storage, but in this case it is not what is wanted.

 By Reference
 ------------

 The reference solution to the Bill Gates problem is to use a single ``netWorth`` variable for the value of interest and never copy it.
 Instead, each function can receives a pointer to ``netWorth``.
 Each function can see the current value of `netWorth` by dereferencing its pointer.
 More importantly, each function can change the net
-``worth``  — just dereference the pointer to the centralized  ``netWorth`` and change it directly.
-Everyone agrees what the current value of ``netWorth``  because it exists in only one place — everyone has a pointer to the one master copy.
-The following memory drawing shows `A()` and `B()` functions changed to use "reference" parameters.
+``worth``  |---| just dereference the pointer to the centralized  ``netWorth`` and change it directly.
+Everyone agrees what the current value of ``netWorth``  because it exists in only one place |---| everyone has a pointer to the one master copy.
+The following memory drawing shows `A()` and `B()` functions changed to use :term:`reference parameters`.
 As before, T1, T2, and T3 correspond to points in the code (below), but you can study the memory structure without looking at the code yet.

 .. odsafig:: Images/T1-T3-2nd.png
    :width: 600